Kolkir/mlcpp/polynomial_regression/README.md

 \end{pmatrix}
    $$
    and _k_ is a number of samples if the training data.
    So the goal is to estimate the parameters vector $\vec{b}$.
 In this tutorial I will use gradient descent for this task.
+First let's define the cost function:

 2. **Downloading data**

    We use STL ``filesystem`` library to check file existence to prevent multiple downloads, and use libcurl library for downloading data files, see ``utils::DownloadFile`` implementation for details.
 We will use data used in "Building Machine Learning Systems with Python" book by Willi Richert.